Meet the Walrus

 Extensions

-- Share Walrus in Space with wider community and create a class/school leaderboard or totaliser – who has spotted the most Walrus?
+- Share Walrus from Space with the wider community and create a class/school leaderboard or totaliser – who has spotted the most walrus?

 - Find further extension ideas for pupils 7-12-years-old within our Walrus From Space resource pack , developed with British Antarctic Survey.